BrandonP85/qa-learning-lab/bug-reports/BUG-TI-002.md

 4. hit refresh in the top-left

-5. observe that the text does not change

-Expected Result: per the instrucions, the typo should be random
+Expected Result: per the instructions, the typo should be random

 Actual Result: it is not; it's stuck on the typo, "won,t"